 Copy and paste the below script into your own website or blog to embed this book.

-NEW YORK TIMES BESTSELLER • The inspiring true story of a transgender girl, her identical twin brother, and an ordinary American family’s extraordinary journey to understand, nurture, and celebrate the uniqueness in us all, from the Pulitzer Prize–winning science reporter for The Washington Post
+NEW YORK TIMES BESTSELLER • The inspiring true story of transgender actor and activist Nicole Maines, whose identical twin brother, Jonas, and ordinary American family join her on an extraordinary journey to understand, nurture, and celebrate the uniqueness in us all.
+Nicole appears as TV’s first transgender superhero on CW’s Supergirl

 “A profoundly moving true story about one remarkable family’s evolution.”—People

 “Becoming Nicole is a miracle.
 It’s the story of a family struggling with—and embracing—a transgender child.
 But more than that, it’s about accepting one another, and ourselves, in all our messy, contradictory glory.”—Jennifer Finney Boylan, former co-chair of GLAAD and author of She’s Not There: A Life in Two Genders

 The child is mesmerized.
 Tapping his toes and shuffling his small sandaled feet in a kind of awkward dance, he swirls and twirls, not in front of the camera, but in front of the window in the shiny black oven door.
 It’s just the right height for a two--year--old.
 Wyatt is bare chested and wears a floppy hat on the back of his head.
 A string of colorful Mardi Gras beads swings around his neck.
 But what has really caught his attention, what has made this moment magical, are the shimmering sequins on his pink tutu.
 With every twist and turn, slivers of light briefly illuminate the face of the little boy entranced by his own image.